BUKENYA26840/FINAL--EXAM-CAPSTONE-PROJECT/README.md

 **Power BI Integration & Visualization:Importing the cleansed data into Power BI Desktop for interactive exploration.
       Generating compelling visualizations to demonstrate key findings:
       * Distribution of schools using histograms and box plots.

-      * Time-based analysis of ride patterns (hourly, daily, monthly).
-      * Seasonal trends in fare pricing through visualizations.
-      * Geographic distribution of rides presented via maps.
+      * Geographic distribution of latitude and longitide presented via maps.